 Grab Your Download

-Ready to jump into back to school season with this fun vowel activity?
+Ready to jump into back to school season with these fun vowel clip cards?

 Grab your copy of the apple vowel clip cards by clicking the download button below and then hop over to snag our Vowel Team Centers, too!